|Homemade biscuits made with heavy whipping cream and dipped in butter.|

 Pat dough about 1/2 inch thick and cut into about 8 square or round biscuits.
 Dip each biscuit into the cooled melted butter and place onto an ungreased baking sheet.
 Bake at 425 degrees F for about 12 to 15 minutes, or until light golden brown.
 Serve immediately.

 Requires Adobe Reader - download it free!©Deep South Dish

 Check These Recipes Out Too!

 ☛ Are you on Facebook?
 If you haven't already, come and join the party!
 We have a lot of fun & there's always room for one more at the table.

 Sweet Potato Biscuits

 Posted by Mary on March 28, 2012Images and Full Post Content including Recipe ©Deep South Dish.
-Pinning and sharing links is welcomed and encouraged, but please do not repost or republish elsewhere such as other blogs, websites, or forums without explicit prior permission.
+Recipes are offered for your own personal use only and while pinning and sharing links is welcomed and encouraged, please do not copy and paste to repost or republish elsewhere such as other Facebook pages, blogs, websites, or forums without explicit prior permission.
 All rights reserved.